|

 A. cryptopoda Baker 1884 Syn.
 Aloe wickensii (Geelaalwyn)

-from Southern Africa including Mozambique, Swaziland and Mpumalanga has long tapering bluish-grey leaves, colouring up with a purple hue in bright light.
+from Southern Africa including Mozambique, Swaziland and Mpumalanga has long tapering bluish-grey succulent leaves, colouring up with a purple hue in bright light.
 Leaves have brown marginal teeth.
 The inflorescence is a branched spike of orange-red or yellow tubular flowers or flowers with orange-red buds opening yellow.

 Natural hybridization has been reported, which may contribute to the variable flower colour of this species.
 Its habitat range is a Summer rainfall area.